 Step 2: Take the perfect square which is below 2.
 So the perfect square below 2 is 1.

-Step 3: Write the number 1 in both divisor and quotient place and subtract 1 from 2, you will get the answer 1.
+Step 3: Write the number 1 in both divisor and quotient place and subtract 1 from 2, you will get the remainder 1.

-Step 4: Next carry down two zeros and write down after 1 and take the decimal point after 1 in the quotient.
+Step 4: Next write down two zeros and write down after 1 and take the decimal point after 1 in the quotient.

-Step 5: Now add the divisor part with the same number that you are taken already, say 1, you will get 2 and write down the number in the divisor place opposite to 100.
-So, after number 2, you have to take the number and the same number has to be taken in the quotient place also.
+Step 5: Now add the divisor part with the same number that we have taken already, .i.e.
+1, we will get 2 and write down the number in the divisor place opposite to 100.
+So, after number 2, we have to take the number and the same number has to be taken in the quotient place also.
 So, when you take the number 4 after 2 and the same number has to be written in the quotient.
 Because when you multiply 24 with 4, you get 96 which is closer to the number 100.
-Finally, subtract the number 96 from 100 and write down the remainder.
+Finally, subtract 96 from 100 and write down the remainder.

-Step 6: Now again carry down two zero’s and repeat step 5.
+Step 6: Now again write down two zero’s and repeat step 5.

 Step 7: Finally, you get the quotient value as 1.41421 which is approximately equal to 1.414.